QQpy3ko/countries_questionnaires/README.md

 Roadmap:

-- correct the methodology according to Inglehart methodology instead of Welzel's one
+- correct the methodology according to Inglehart methodology instead of Welzel's one <DONE>
-- add some style for better view.
+- add basic view-style <DONE>
 - upload app to public server
 - develop second questionnaire
 - add some supporting features